AlignSAR/alignSAR/paper/paper.md

 ## Source Code and Tutorial

-AlignSAR is available as an Apache-2.0-licensed open-source tool package hosted on [GitHub](https://github.com/AlignSAR/alignSAR).
-The [AlignSAR tutorial](https://github.com/AlignSAR/alignSAR/blob/main/AlignSAR_tutorial.pdf) outlines the methodology and functionality structure employed in this project, describes all the open-source tools developed within this package, and uses a use case with [Sentinel-1 SAR](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-1) and [TOP10NL](https://www.pdok.nl/introductie/-/article/basisregistratie-topografie-brt-topnl) data for demonstration.
+AlignSAR is available as an Apache-2.0-licensed open-source toolbox hosted on [GitHub](https://github.com/AlignSAR/alignSAR).
+The [AlignSAR tutorial](https://github.com/AlignSAR/alignSAR/blob/main/AlignSAR_tutorial.pdf) outlines the methodology and functionality structure employed in this project, describes all the open-source tools developed within this toolbox, and uses a use case with [Sentinel-1 SAR](https://www.esa.int/Applications/Observing_the_Earth/Copernicus/Sentinel-1) and [TOP10NL](https://www.pdok.nl/introductie/-/article/basisregistratie-topografie-brt-topnl) data for demonstration.

 ## Main Functionalities